Babita Kumari: Personal life and family

+Babita's extended family includes several national and international wrestlers, including cousin Vinesh Phogat who also won gold, in the 48 kg category, at the Commonwealth Games in Glasgow.
 Her youngest sister, Ritu Phogat, too is an international level wrestler and has won a gold medal at the 2016 Commonwealth Wrestling Championship.
 Her younger sister, Sangita Phogat is also a wrestler.
+Babita, along with her sisters and cousins, have contributed to a change in mindset and attitude towards girls and women in home-state Haryana and rest of the nation.

-In June 2019, she announced her engagement to fellow wrestler Vivek Suhag, whom she later married in November of the same of year.
+In June 2019, Babita announced her engagement to fellow wrestler Vivek Suhag, whom she later married in November of the same of year.

-Babita Phogat joined the BJP on Monday 12 August 2019 but lost her first election.
 She and her husband welcomed their first child, a baby boy, on January 11, 2021.